-- 34.36.
-Panels/PAC will agree for each calendar year a schedule of regular meetings, typically at least once every two weeks, which will be held to plan and consider the progress of enquiries being undertaken by the Panel/PAC and other matters arising.-When this schedule has been agreed, it will be published on the States Assembly website.
-Additional meetings will be held as required in between the scheduled meetings. - 35.37.
-Panel/PAC meetings will commonly be held in the rooms which have been designated for and technologically equipped for Scrutiny purposes (Le Capelain and Blampied).
-However, a Panel may meet_at any suitable location of its choice.
-A Panel/PAC may also hold meetings throughby email or other appropriate appropriate digital platformselectronic means. - 36.38.
+- 36. Panels/PAC will agree for each calendar year a schedule of regular meetings, typically at least once every two weeks, which will be held to plan and consider the progress of enquiries being undertaken by the Panel/PAC and other matters arising.
+When this schedule has been agreed, it will be published on the States Assembly website.
+Additional meetings will be held as required in between the scheduled meetings. - 37.
+Panel/PAC meetings will commonly be held in the rooms which have been designated and technologically equipped for Scrutiny purposes (Le Capelain and Blampied).
+However, a Panel may meet at any suitable location of its choice.
+A Panel/PAC may also hold meetings through appropriate digital platforms. - 38.
 All meetings (as opposed to hearings see Section O) are held in private to enable the Panels/PAC to have open and frank discussions on procedural and administrative matters, and to consider draft documentation.
-However, minutes will be published on the States Assembly website of all Panel/PAC meetings, subject to applicable exemptions of the Freedom of Information (Jersey) Law 2011 and relevant data protection legislation.(- - 37.39.
-Panel/PAC meetings must be quorate in order to make any substantive decisions and hold public hearings. - There will be agendas for all scheduled Panel/PAC meetings.
+However, minutes will be published on the States Assembly website of all Panel/PAC meetings, subject to applicable exemptions of the Freedom of Information (Jersey) Law 2011 and relevant data protection legislation. - 39.
+Panel/PAC meetings must be quorate in order to make any substantive decisions and hold public hearings. - 40.
+There will be agendas for all scheduled Panel/PAC meetings.
 The front page of agendas (i.e. items of business but not associated papers) will be published on the relevant section of the States Assembly website.
-The full agenda will be distributed electronically to the Panel/PAC members.
-Head of Scrutiny and Greffier of the States.
-Hard copies will be provided to members by the Scrutiny Officer on request.

-- 39.41.
-Independent and impartial minutes of all Panel/PAC meetings and hearings will be made by the Scrutiny OfficerCommittee and Panel Officers from the States Greffe to provide a complete, impartial and objective audit trail of the work of the Panels/PAC.
+The full agenda will be distributed electronically to the Panel/PAC members. - 41.
+Independent and impartial minutes of all Panel/PAC meetings and hearings will be made by the Committee and Panel Officers from the States Greffe to provide a complete, impartial and objective audit trail of the work of the Panels/PAC.
 These will record main points of discussion and all decisions and financial matters, but will not be verbatim.
-Panel/PAC decisions must be made at formally convened meetings (in person or electronically) at which an Officer from the States Greffe is present to record those decisions. - The minutes will be signed by the Chair once the Panel/PAC has agreed that they represent a true record of the proceedings.
-The minutes of each meeting will then be published electronically as soon as possible after each meeting.

-H. Planning a Forward Work Programme - Scrutiny Panels
+Panel/PAC decisions must be made at formally convened meetings (in person or electronically) at which an Officer from the States Greffe is present to record those decisions. - 42.
+The minutes will be signed by the Chair once the Panel/PAC has agreed that they represent a true record of the proceedings.
+The minutes of each meeting will then be published electronically as soon as possible after each meeting. - H. Planning a Forward Work Programme Scrutiny Panels

-- 41.43.
-At the start of each year the Panels will consider their forward work programme based on the work programme of the relevant Departments and any other areas of public interest.
-They will endeavour to identify topics for review and develop a draft forward programme. - The Panels will need to revisit their forward work programme on a regular basis in order to take into account new developments in the Executive's policies and matters of public importance.
+- 43. At the start of each year the Panels will consider their forward work programme based on the work programme of the relevant Departments and any other areas of public interest.
+They will endeavour to identify topics for review and develop a draft forward programme. - 44.
+The Panels will need to revisit their forward work programme on a regular basis in order to take into account new developments in the Executive's policies and matters of public importance.
 The Panels, for example, may request without prior notice, in accordance with Standing Order 79 [Appendix 3(13)], that a proposition being debated by the States Assembly should be suspended and referred to it for investigation.
 The Panels will therefore need to retain a degree of flexibility in their forward planning which will enable them to re-prioritise their programme of work as new circumstances arise.